-We try to offer concrete research that can help managers.
-Below are some of the articles that might help you think about your industry and/or company from a different perspective.
+We try to broaden managers' and entrepreneurs' horizons by offering concrete, accessible and actionable guidance and insights based on real-world research.
+Below are some of the articles that might help you uncover opportunities and overcome challenges in your industry and/or company from a different perspective.
 Ideally, we hope they help your bottom line.

 Strategy & Business Models: Why winning companies need both